aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/sim/sim.rst

    :Default: 0
    :Examples: ``--sim-stop-time 1``

-Give the time in *[sec]* after what the current simulated noise point is stopped.
-A 0 value means no limit.
-The simulation is also stopped except if the :ref:`sim-sim-crit-nostop` option is used.
+Set the maximum time (in seconds) to simulate per noise point.
+When a noise point reaches the maximum time limit, the simulation is stopped.
+0 value means no limit.

+.. note:: The default behavior is to stop the simulator when the limit is reached but it is possible to override it with the :ref:`sim-sim-crit-nostop` parameter.
+In this case, the remaining noise points will also be simulated and the limit will be applied for each of them.

 .. _sim-sim-crit-nostop:

 ``--sim-crit-nostop`` |image_advanced_argument|
 """""""""""""""""""""""""""""""""""""""""""""""

-Set the stop criteria arguments:ref:`sim-sim-max-fra` and :ref:`sim-sim-stop-time` stop only the currently simulated noise point but not the simulation.
+Stop only the current noise point instead of the whole simulation.
+To combine with the :ref:`sim-sim-max-fra` and/or the :ref:`sim-sim-stop-time`
+parameters.

 .. _sim-sim-err-trk:

 ``--sim-err-trk`` |image_advanced_argument|
 """""""""""""""""""""""""""""""""""""""""""

-Track the bad frames.
-When a wrong frame is detected, the source frame, the encoded frame and the noise applied by the channel are dumped in their respective file.
-Then use the :ref:`sim-sim-err-trk-rev` argument to run only these bad frames.
+Track the erroneous frames.
+When an error is found, the information bits from the source, the codeword from the encoder and the applied noise from the channel are dumped in several files.

+.. tip:: When working on the design of a new decoder or when improving an existing one, it can be very interesting to have a database of erroneous frames to work on (especially if those errors occur at low |BFER| when the simulation time is important).
+This way it is possible to focus only on those erroneous frames and quickly see if the decoder improvements have an impact on them.
+It is also interesting to be able to easily extract the erroneous frames from the simulator to characterize the type of errors and better understand why the decoder fails.

+.. note:: See the :ref:`sim-sim-err-trk-rev` argument to replay the erroneous dumped frames.

 .. _sim-sim-err-trk-rev:

 ``--sim-err-trk-rev`` |image_advanced_argument|
 """""""""""""""""""""""""""""""""""""""""""""""

-Automatically replay the saved frames while running with :ref:`sim-sim-err-trk`.
+Replay dumped frames.
+By default this option reverts the :ref:`sim-sim-err-trk` parameter by replaying the erroneous frames that have been dumped.

-.. tip:: To play back the bad frames, just add **-rev** to the :ref:`sim-sim-err-trk` argument and change nothing else to your command line except the debug mode arguments (:ref:`sim-sim-dbg`).
+.. tip:: To play back the erroneous frames, just add ``-rev`` to the :ref:`sim-sim-err-trk` argument and change nothing else to your command line.

 .. _sim-sim-err-trk-path: